sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 ### 4. Early Feedback Loop

-To be agile in an unpredictable world
+To be agile, in an unpredictable world

 - Early course correction to avoid waste
 - Peer review is very valuable